 Sleep apnoea can be treated with a CPAP (Continuous Positive Airway Pressure) machine.
 The patient is fitted with a mask that delivers continuous airflow through a tube into the patient’s mouth and nose.
 The pressure of the air forces the airway to remain open without limiting the patient’s ability to sleep.
 CPAP machines effectively remove obstructions to airflow, allowing the patient to enjoy uninterrupted and healthy sleep.

 If you find CPAP machines too uncomfortable to wear, you can also opt for dental solutions.
 A Mandibular Advancement Splint will bring your jaw forward, preventing your airway from collapsing and allowing you to breathe.
-To speak to an expert in sleep apnoea treatment, contact McMahons Point Health and talk to Dr. Edwina Toulmin.
+To speak to an expert in sleep apnoea treatment, contact McMahons Point Dental and talk to Dr. Edwina Toulmin.

 Insomnia and Sleep Apnoea

 Insomnia can exacerbate the negative consequences of sleep apnoea, as it limits the duration and depth of sleep.
 Combined with the frequent interruptions of sleep apnoea and you will experience a severely reduced quality of sleep.

 Insomnia can also make it harder to use a CPAP machine for treatment, with the machine making it more difficult to fall asleep.
 It may be necessary to undertake treatments for insomnia in combination with treatments for sleep apnoea to properly address symptoms.
 Examples include cognitive behavioral therapy and relaxation therapy.
 A multidimensional approach might be necessary and should be planned with consultation with experienced professionals such as the Dr. Edwina Toulmin.